nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 package v1alpha1

 import (
     metav1 "k8s.io/apimachinery/pkg/apis/meta/v1"
     gatewayv1alpha2 "sigs.k8s.io/gateway-api/apis/v1alpha2"
 )

 type ObservabilityPolicy struct {
     metav1.TypeMeta   `json:",inline"`
     metav1.ObjectMeta `json:"metadata,omitempty"`

     // Spec defines the desired state of the ObservabilityPolicy.
     Spec ObservabilityPolicySpec `json:"spec"`

     // Status defines the state of the ObservabilityPolicy.
     Status gatewayv1alpha2.PolicyStatus `json:"status,omitempty"`
 }

 type ObservabilityPolicySpec struct {
     // TargetRef identifies an API object to apply the policy to.
     // Object must be in the same namespace as the policy.
-	// Support: HTTPRoute and HTTPRoute rule
+    // Support: HTTPRoute
-	TargetRef gatewayv1alpha2.PolicyTargetReferenceWithSectionName `json:"targetRef"`
+    TargetRef gatewayv1alpha2.PolicyTargetReference `json:"targetRef"`

     // Tracing allows for enabling and configuring tracing.
     //
     // +optional
     Tracing *Tracing `json:"tracing,omitempty"`
 }

 // Tracing allows for enabling and configuring OpenTelemetry tracing. type Tracing struct {
     // Ratio is the percentage of traffic that should be sampled.
 Integer from 0 to 100.
     // By default, 100% of http requests are traced.
 Not applicable for parent-based tracing.
     //
     // +optional
     Ratio *int32 `json:"ratio,omitempty"`

     // Context specifies how to propagate traceparent/tracestate headers.
 By default is 'ignore'.
     //
     // +optional
     Context *TraceContext `json:"context,omitempty"`

     // SpanName defines the name of the Otel span.
 By default is the name of the location for a request.
     //
     // +optional
     SpanName *string `json:"spanName,omitempty"`

     // SpanAttributes are custom key/value attributes that are added to each span.
     //
     // +optional
     SpanAttributes map[string]string `json:"spanAttributes,omitempty"`

     // Enable defines if tracing is enabled, disabled, or parent-based.
     Enable TraceType `json:"enable"`
 }

 // TraceType defines if tracing is enabled. type TraceType string

 const (
     // TraceTypeOn enables tracing.
     TraceTypeOn TraceType = "on"

     // TraceTypeOff disables tracing.
     TraceTypeOff TraceType = "off"

     // TraceTypeParent enables tracing and only records spans if the parent span was sampled.
     TraceTypeParent TraceType = "parent"
 )

 // TraceContext specifies how to propagate traceparent/tracestate headers. type TraceContext string

 const (
     // TraceContextExtract uses an existing trace context from the request, so that the identifiers
     // of a trace and the parent span are inherited from the incoming request.
     TraceContextExtract TraceContext = "extract"

     // TraceContextInject adds a new context to the request, overwriting existing headers, if any.
     TraceContextInject TraceContext = "inject"

     // TraceContextPropagate updates the existing context (combines extract and inject).
     TraceContextPropagate TraceContext = "propagate"

     // TraceContextIgnore skips context headers processing.
     TraceContextIgnore TraceContext = "ignore"
 )
 ```